 And as you question your character, look back over your dating life.
-Do you observe a string of short-term relationships with no longevity?
-Could it be that you’re building shallow relationships founded on external factors; relationships which then implode when you get to know the other’s internal makeup (or they get to know yours)?
+Do you observe a string of short-term relationships?
+Could it be you’re building shallow relationships founded on external factors; relationships which then implode when you get to know the other’s internal makeup (or they get to know yours)?

 Got a little more to say on this topic.
 In fact, next week we’re going to get into the sexual overtones of flirtatious remarks like this.
 Until then, spend some time on the questions above.

 Want to help others break free from our world’s foolish focus on outward appearance?
 Consider a tax-deductible donation to Future Marriage University!

 It’s NOT for couples, but for any wise individual who thinks they might want to get married sometime before they die.
 And would like to learn how to better build healthy relationships in the meantime.

 Check out all three study guides in our store.
 You can walk through them on your own, but it’s more fun with friends (that and it kinda makes sense to grow in relational success in actual relationships with others), so consider putting together an FMU LoveEd small group study.